PunchThrough/styleguide/swift.md

 * [Xcode Project](#xcode-project)

 ## Organization
-* Use `//MARK:`s to categorize methods into functional groupings and protocol implementations, following this general structure:
+* Use `// MARK:`s to categorize methods into functional groupings and protocol implementations, following this general structure:

     ```objc
     #MARK: initialize